vidify/vidify/README.md

 client_secret = 2665f6d143be47c1bc9ff284e9dfb350
 ```

-Or simply as arguments: `spotivids -w --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET>`.
+Finally, you can use arguments: `spotivids -w --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET>`.
 They will be saved in the default config file later. `auth_token` and `expiration` will be written into the config file too, but do not touch these.

-### How to obtain your client ID and your client secret:
+### Obtaining your client ID and client secret:
 1. Go to the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard/applications)
 2. Create a new client ID.
 You can fill the descriptions as you like.
 Select `No` when asked if it's a commercial integration and accept the Terms and Conditions in the next step.
 3. Go to `Edit Settings` and type `http://localhost:8888/callback/` (the default redirect uri) in the Redirect URIs field.